(This post was last updated on: 01/01/23.)

 Now my kitchen pantry isn’t Instagram worthy, it’s small but I think most people have pantries that look similar.
 Maybe one day I will have matching labeled canisters to store everything in a cute way but right now I needed to focus on function not aesthetics.

-I started by taking everything out of the pantry, cleaning the shelves with disinfecting wipes.
+I started by taking everything out of the pantry and cleaning the shelves with disinfecting wipes.
 Then I threw away any expired items and set aside items for donation that I know we will not use.
-My local homeless shelter is my go to for food donations.
+My local homeless shelter is my go-to for food donations.
 Then I separated the food by what I use daily and wanted to keep at hand in our kitchen pantry.
 The extra items and multiples of the same food went into the hall pantry for longer term storage.

 When I was done, I placed everything away in an organized manner, grouping like items together.
 I made a couple snack boxes with small plastic storage bins that I already had to make packing lunches easier.
 The main categories I used to organize my pantry were: baking, vinegar, breakfast foods, pasta, rice, oils, bread, canned goods, seasoning packets, popcorn, nuts and canned snacks and then lunch snacks.